beartype/beartype/README.rst

        # Import the requisite machinery.
        from beartype.vale import IsAttr, IsEqual
-       from typing import Annotated
+       from typing import Annotated   # <--------------- if Python ≥ 3.9.0
-       import numpy as np
+       #from typing_extensions import Annotated   # <--- if Python < 3.9.0

        # Type hint matching only two-dimensional NumPy arrays.
 Given this,
        # @beartype generates efficient validation code resembling:
        #     isinstance(array, np.ndarray) and array.ndim == 2
+       import numpy as np
        Numpy2DArray = Annotated[np.ndarray, IsAttr['ndim', IsEqual[2]]]

     The first argument subscripting this class *must* be a syntactically valid